si/11ty/posts/portfolio/2011/rugby-world-cup-kickoff.md

 ## The Next Step

-Sport events are socialÂ occasions.
+Sport events are social occasions.
 They unite people together in a common interest and these people tend to have a lot to say on the matter.
 This is a perfect time to tap into social media.

 Twitter has fast become the key communication tool of the internet, bypassing the "walled garden" of Facebook, allowing individuals to have a say in the public forum with ease.